GenAI Arena: An Open Evaluation Platform for Generative Models: Benchmarks and Results Discussion

 \paragraph{Winning Fraction and Elo Rating} We visualize the winning fraction heatmap in ~\autoref{fig:winfrac_heatmap}, where each cell represents the actual winning fraction of Model A over Model B. The models are ordered by their Elo rating in the heatmap.
 Horizontally across each row, the winning fraction of Model A increases as the Elo rating of Model B decreases, demonstrating the effectiveness of the Elo rating system in ranking different models.

 Specific cells in the heatmap reveal notable findings.
-For instance, although PlayGround 2.5 achieves the state-of-the-art (SOTA) Elo rating in the Text-to-Image task, its winning fraction over PixArt-$\sigma$ is only $0.48$, which is below 50\%.
-Similarly, the Text-to-Video SoTA model, T2V-Turbo, has a lower winning fraction against StableVideoDiffusion.
+For instance, although PlayGround 2.5 achieves the state-of-the-art (SOTA) Elo rating in the Text-to-Image task, its winning fraction over PixArt-$\sigma$ is only $0.58$, which is below 60\%.
 The higher Elo rating of T2V-Turbo might be due to our Arena collecting more votes from "easy games" with low-ranked models and fewer from "harder games" with high-ranked models.
-For example, the number of battles between T2V-Turbo and AnimateDiff-Turbo ($30$) is way more than T2V-Turbo with other models (around $10$) in ~\autoref{fig:count_heatmap}.
+For example, the number of battles between PlayGround V2.5 and SDXL-Turbo ($93$) is way more than PlayGround V2.5 with other models (around $50$) in ~\autoref{fig:count_heatmap}.

 These anomalies highlight potential drawbacks of the Elo rating system: (1) a reliable and robust Elo rating requires a large amount of voting data, and (2) the estimated Elo rating may be biased by the imbalance between "easy games" and "harder games," as they carry similar weight in the estimation.

+As shown in ~\autoref{fig:avg_winrate}, we observe that the average win rates of the top-ranked models are all quite similar, none exceeding 80\%.
+This indicates that there is no dominant, highly powerful model in text-to-image, image editing, or text-to-video generation at this time.
+The community is still awaiting a "ChatGPT moment"—the release of a breakthrough model with transformative capabilities.

+\paragraph{Quality assessment of collected human votes} Since our arena users come from different backgrounds and have different preferences, we conduct an expert review on a small set of sampled human vote to ensure there are no severe quality issues of our collected votes.
+We let different authors review 50 items for each set.
+A total of 350 items from our GenAI-Bench are evaluated.
+During the annotations, we skipped those bad items due to NSFW or technical issues, and we finally collected 303 valid evaluations.
+For each vote, 3 available labels for provided for annotating: \begin{itemize} \item Clearly Reasonable Vote: This vote will be clearly agreed by most of the people. \item Vague Vote: The current vote makes sense.
+But it's also reasonable if other vote is selected. \item Wrong Vote: This vote will be clearly disagreed by most of the people. \end{itemize}

+We report the distribution of valid votes in ~\autoref{tab:dist_valid_votes}, and find that 86.57\% of the votes are valid without NSFW issues.
+Among these valid votes, about 76.24\% of the votes are clearly reasonable votes and 93.07\% of the votes are either clearly reasonable or vaguely reasonable, as shown in ~\autoref{tab:dist_quality_labels}.
+We believe this shows the reliability of our preference data.

 \paragraph{Case Study} We present case studies in ~\autoref{fig:case_study}, showcasing the votes collected for three generative tasks.
 These cases demonstrate that GenAI-Arena users can provide high-quality votes, even for the most advanced models.
 For instance, in the text-to-image task, the image generated by PlayGround V2.5 was preferred over that of SDXL-Lightning for the prompt "a cute dog is playing with a ball," as the latter depicted two dogs instead of one.
 Users can clearly distinguish and vote based on the quality of the outputs, even when both models complete the task.
 In the image editing task, the edited image from Prompt2Prompt appeared more natural than the one from InfEdit, leading users to make a definitive vote.
 Similarly, votes collected for the text-to-video task were also of high quality.